Lin-jun-xiang/Analyze-the-environmental-data/README.md

 As following image :

 We can found the pm2.5 was high from November to March (11~3) which are winter season of Taiwan.

+Moreover, the pca result show the **mean velocity** are important correlation with pm2.5.

 Therefore, we can discuss the pm2.5 from **"season"**.